elm-guides/elm-for-js/Modules, Exports, and Imports.md

 ## Opaque Types

-An opaque type is a union type where the type is exported but the tag(s) are not.
-Someone outside the module can see that the type exists, and pass it around, store it in records.
+An **opaque type** is a union type where the type is exported but the tag(s) are not.
+Someone outside the module can see that the type exists, pass it around, and store it in records.
 They only thing they *can't* do is look inside the type, even if they know what the tags are named.
 Hence, it's opaque.

+An example of an opaque type would be a 2D point.
+Creating a point would require either `x` and `y`, or `r` and `theta`.
+Each value could be accessed individually from a given point.
+The point might actually store all four, knowing that there's no way for someone to create a point that's inconsistent.

-Opaque types are Elm's way of enforcing information hiding.
-They allow a package author to define an interface of functions to create, update, and read useful values out of the type.
-The implementation can change completely, but as long as all functions on the type are updated to match, it's still considered a minor change.
+What this means is that opaque types are Elm's way of enforcing information hiding.
+They allow a package author to define an interface of functions to create, update, and read useful values out of the opaque type.
+The implementation can change completely, but as long as all functions on the type are updated to match, it's still considered a patch change.
 This gives package writers flexibility when writing their libraries.
 It also lets them rely on invariants, assured that the client hasn't meddled with values of the type in unexpected ways.

 Opaque types are less useful in applications.
 If you're typing to simply pass information around, exporting record type aliases is fine.
 If it makes sense to also define operations on these models, an opaque type might be a better fit.